STOPPING STONES

-Stopping Stones, created by the Engagement Arts Fund and now a program of Historic New England, is a national place-based public art strategy that recruits local partners to honor the memories of enslaved individuals in the locations where they were held.
-Local sponsors use Stopping Stones memorials as a concrete tool to bring their stories alive by installing brass and stone micro monuments and supporting multi-vocal installation ceremonies.
-These ceremonies inform and engage local residents in support of local work for racial healing, reparative justice, and greater equity.
+Stopping Stones is a national place-based public art program that brings together local partners to honor the memories of enslaved individuals in the locations where they lived, worked, or prayed.
+Through brass and stone micro-monuments and multivocal, community-based installation ceremonies, Stopping Stones bring these stories to life.
+The program informs and engages residents in support of local efforts towards racial healing, reparative justice, and greater equity.

 Inspired by the Stolpersteine Memorials

-The Stolpersteine Memorials honor victims of the Nazi regime in Europe.
-Stopping Stones foster nuanced engagement with America’s collective history and current systems that perpetuate racial injustice and inequality, enriching the American narrative by bringing to light the diverse, complex stories of enslaved individuals.
+The Stolpersteine memorials honor victims of the Nazi regime on streets throughout Europe.
+Stopping Stones brings this strategy to the United States, fostering public engagement with our history of slavery and current systems that perpetuate racial injustice and inequality.
+By carrying remembrance into civic spaces, Stopping Stones expands the American narrative, bringing to light the diverse, complex stories of those who were enslaved here.

-Each memorial serves as a poignant reminder of their contributions, resilience, and humanity as well as a call to action to address the ongoing consequences of discrimination and injustice.
+Each memorial serves as a poignant reminder of their contributions, resilience, and humanity, as well as a call to action to address the ongoing legacy of discrimination and injustice.

 Support Us